Rankoshi, Hokkaido

 Rankoshi (蘭越町, Rankoshi-chō) is a town located in Shiribeshi Subprefecture, Hokkaido, Japan.

 As of September 2016, the town has an estimated population of 4,893, and a density of 11 persons per km^{2}.
 The total area is 449.68 km^{2}.

 Geography

-Shiribetsu River flows through Rankoshi to the Sea of Japan.
-The town is surrounded by Niseko Volcanic Group, which belongs to Niseko-Shakotan-Otaru Kaigan Quasi-National Park.
+The Shiribetsu River flows through Rankoshi to the Sea of Japan.
+The town is surrounded by the Niseko Volcanic Group, which belongs to Niseko-Shakotan-Otaru Kaigan Quasi-National Park.

-The name is derived from Ainu word "Ranko-usi", meaning "Place with many Katsura trees".
+The name is derived from the Ainu word "Ranko-usi", meaning "place with many Katsura trees".